 In theory, within 4-5 days of taking Chantix and achieving "therapeutic levels," smoked bursts of nicotine arriving in the brain (which would normally generate a sense of relief from brain dopamine pathway wanting) should find most acetylcholine receptors already occupied.

 One user described the expected yet missing wanting relief sensation as though "smoking a carrot."
-It is why Pfizer asserting that Chantix studies were "blind," that participants could not tell which group they had been randomized to (Chantix or placebo look-a-like sugar pills), is wishful thinking.
+It's why Pfizer asserting that Chantix studies were "blind," that participants could not tell which group they had been randomized to (Chantix or placebo look-a-like sugar pills), is wishful thinking.

 For many, it's not a matter of "guessing" whether or not a foreign chemical is present and at work inside their brain.
 A 2011 study suggests that possibly as many as 75 percent knew things were different, and they knew it before ever quitting smoking.